gaboink/gaboogle-twitter-bootstrap/CONTRIBUTING.md

 - `master` is the latest, deployed version.
 - `gh-pages` is the hosted docs (not to be used for pull requests).
 - `*-wip` is the official work in progress branch for the next release.

-## Notes on the repo

-As of v2.0.0, Bootstrap's documentation is powered by Mustache templates and built via `make` before each commit and release.
-This was done to enable internationalization (translation) in a future release by uploading our strings to the [Twitter Translation Center](http://translate.twttr.com/).
-Any edits to the docs should be first done in the Mustache files and then recompiled into the HTML.